express-in-code-game/excode-design/readme.txt

   - github, but merge from command line, no programmer names - --ff or 'from fork/main into upstream/main'
 - programmer names or emails in commit history?
   - no, repo is code only
+- public programmers?
+  - no, repo is code only